Prag8855/aab/content/guides/work-visa.md

 ## Who needs a work visa?

-If you are not a citizen of the [EU](/glossary/European%20Union), [[EEA]] or Switzerland, you need a [residence permit](/glossary/Aufenthaltstitel) to live in Germany.
+If you are not a citizen of the [EU](/glossary/European%20Union), [[EEA]] or Switzerland, you need a [residence permit](/glossary/Aufenthaltstitel) to live and work in Germany.
 The work visa is a type of residence permit.

 If you are a [permanent resident](/glossary/Niederlassungserlaubnis), you don't need a work visa.
 You can already work anywhere.